How we present ourselves – a summary

 - We don’t have any sub logos – we are all part of the University of Leeds and need to project ourselves as one strong institution.

-- The University crest is only used for legal, statuary and ceremonial purposes.
+- The University crest is only used for legal, statutory and ceremonial purposes.

 - For advice on branding contact the communications team and to request the logo contact Trademarks.